-Table 6-5 Oracle 9i parameters
+Table 5-4 Oracle 9i parameters

+Parameter Value Improvement/Remarks

+session_cached_cursors 300

-Parameter Value Improvement/Remarks db_cache_size Replaces parameter db_block_buffers.
-Sets the final size of the buffer pool to 1/3rd of the physical memory. pga_aggregate_target 1/3rd of the physical memory. workarea_size_policy Auto This parameter should be set to auto when we use the pga_aggregate_targetparameter. session_cached_cursors 300 DB-cache_advice Verify that this parameter is set to off because the default value is on.
+DB-cache_advice Verify that this parameter is set to off because the default value is on.
 This parameter checks the work on the database and helps determine the recommended size of the Buffer pool.
 But this damages performance, so verify that it is on only for a short period.